Hanfah123/MY-PROJECTS/README.md

 # Basic Calculator

-"Basic Calculator in Python 🧮
+Basic Calculator 🧮

-I created a basic calculator using Python that can perform fundamental arithmetic operations, including addition, subtraction, multiplication, and division.
-This project highlights my understanding of programming fundamentals, such as input handling, control structures, and function implementation.

-The calculator takes user input, processes the desired operation, and provides the result efficiently.
-To ensure reliability, I included basic error handling for cases like division by zero and invalid inputs.
-This project not only demonstrates my Python skills but also lays the groundwork for building more advanced projects in the future.

-It was an exciting opportunity to apply logic, problem-solving, and creativity, while strengthening my understanding of Python programming concepts."
+This is a simple calculator program written in Python, designed to perform basic arithmetic operations.
+It’s a beginner-friendly project that demonstrates foundational Python programming skills.

+Features
+Addition, subtraction, multiplication, and division.
+User-friendly input prompts.
+Basic error handling, including:
+Division by zero prevention.
+Invalid input handling.
+How It Works
+The user selects an operation.
+Inputs two numbers.
+The calculator processes the operation and displays the result.